evgenyneu/evgenii.com/files/2016/09/carl_in_orbit/index.md

       earthSunDistanceMeters: 1.496 * Math.pow(10, 11),
       earthAngularVelocityMetersPerSecond: 1.990986 *  Math.pow(10, -7),
       massOfTheSunKg: 1.98855 * Math.pow(10, 30),
-      habitableZoneInnerEdgeMultiplier: 0.84, // The distance in AUs of the inner edge of the habitable zone
-      habitableZoneOuterEdgeMultiplier: 1.7,   // The distance in AUs of the outer edge of the habitable zone
       pixelsInOneEarthSunDistance: 150, // The length of one AU (Earth-Sun distance) in pixels.

       // The number of calculations of orbital path done in one 16 millisecond frame.